stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/06_ui_retrieving_model.md

 When the user acts on the dialog, the Model stores the password and returns it to the Presenter layer, which then proceeds with the authentication logic.

-If the password is incorrect, the presenter will ask the Model user to reset the password field, and the user will be prompted again for the password, otherwise any additional request will use the cached password without additional requests to the user.
+If the password is incorrect, the Controller will ask the Model to`clearPassword()`, and the user will be prompted again.